systemed/tilemaker/README.md

 When running, you may see "couldn't find constituent way" messages.
 This happens when the .pbf file contains a multipolygon relation, but not all the relation's members are present.
 Typically, this will happen when a multipolygon crosses the border of the extract - for example, a county boundary formed by a river with islands.
 In this case, the river will simply not be written to the tiles.

-### Speed optimization

-If you don't mind a larger output file, you can skip merging of similar geometries, which considerably speeds up tilemaker:

-    tilemaker --combine 0

 Rendering
 ---------